Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 Note: Source: Veterinarni Medicina 61(6):317–327

 Clinoptilolite supplementation in broilers.
-Result: significantly reduced TNF-α (inflammation marker), increased villus height in the small intestine, higher activity of glutathione peroxidase (antioxidant enzyme).
-The intestinal tissue showed better integrity and absorption surface.
+Result: significantly reduced TNF-α (inflammation marker), longer villus height in the small intestine, higher activity of glutathione peroxidase (antioxidant enzyme).
+The intestinal tissue showed better integrity and absorptive surface.

 Note: Source: Poultry Science 92:684–692